-Spring is likely to be warmer than normal across most the US, NOAA says
+Spring is likely to be warmer than normal across most of the US, NOAA says

 The next three months are likely to continue this temperature trend.
 In the US, temperatures this spring are expected to be above average from coast to coast.

-"No part of the country is favored to experience below-average temperatures this spring," forecast NOAA.
+"No part of the country is favored to experience below-average temperatures this spring," said NOAA.

 The highest chances of warmer temperatures are in northern Alaska, across the central Great Basin southward into the Gulf states, and into the Southeast and portions of the Mid-Atlantic.

-For example, Florida will see a continuation of the trend they held all winter.
-Miami had its fourth warmest winter on record with an average temperature of 72.7 degrees Fahrenheit.
+For example, Florida will see a continuation of the trend they held all winter

+Miami had its fourth-warmest winter on record with an average temperature of 72.7 degrees Fahrenheit.
 Naples had it's second-warmest winter on record with an average temperature of 71.1 degrees Fahrenheit.

 Coronavirus and a warmer spring